Analysis of OmniLog® Phenotype Microarray data

 The opm package for the free statistical software environment R offers tools for storing the curve kinetics, aggregating the curve parameters, recording associated metadata of organisms and experimental settings as well as methods for analyzing these highly complex data sets graphically and statistically.
 The package also includes 95% confidence plots, enhanced heatmap graphics and customized multiple comparisons of means procedures for comparing the estimated curve parameters.
 It is also possible to discretize these parameters and to export them for investigations with other programs and for generating reports for taxonomic journals such as IJSEM.
 Export and import in the YAML, JSON or CSV format facilitates the data exchange among labs.
 The CSV files produced by the OmniLog® reader can not only be easily imported but also batch-converted in large numbers.

-- the package at R-Forge (recommended up-to-date versions, source code and binaries for Windows; click on "R Packages" in the upper right corner)
+- the package at R-Forge (up-to-date versions, source code and binaries for Windows; click on "R Packages" in the upper right corner)

 - Vaas et al. (2013) opm: An R package for analysing OmniLog® Phenotype MicroArray Data.
 Bioinformatics 29: 1823-1824.

 - Vaas et al. (2012) Visualization and curve-parameter estimation strategies for efficient exploration of phenotype microarray kinetics.
 PLoS ONE 7: e34846.